mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/granny/index.md

 Alright, so apparently Granny is running Windows.

-Granny only hosts an IIS web server on port `80/tcp`, so it eliminates any ambiguity about the route to take for establishing a foothold.

 ## Scripts

 Let's run `nmap`'s default scripts on this service to see if they can find additional information.